Real World Experience

 Seneca believes in creating great student experiences that provide enriching learning experiences inside and outside the classroom.
 That includes chances to experience the workplace — with co-op and field placement opportunities — and studying abroad, all of which give our students an advantage when continuing their education or entering the workforce.

-Heather Hyde spent a summer working as an Events Co-ordinator at the Air Canada Centre during the co-op placement of her program Business Administration – Marketing (Management Specialization).
+Heather Hyde spent a summer working as an Events Co-ordinator at the Air Canada Centre during co-op work term of her program Business Administration – Marketing (Management Specialization).
 There she rubbed elbows with the biggest names in the music industry including Britney Spears, the Foo Fighters and Kid Rock as part of the four months she was working for Maple Leaf Sports and Entertainment and gaining valuable experience as part of the company’s live events team.

 While he was in the International Accounting and Finance degree program, Reynold Choi’s co-op at a prestigious Toronto accounting firm a tax return adviser had him filing more than 300 returns for clients.
 That experience led to Reynold being hired right after graduation and then moving to his current position as an accounting associate at the renowned firm of PricewaterhouseCoopers LLP.

-Some programs feature field placement that lets students use what they’ve learned in the classroom in a workplace seting.
+Some programs feature field placement that lets students use what they’ve learned in the classroom in a workplace setting.
 It is usually an unpaid placement, and results in valuable work experience, development of professional contacts within the industry, and enhances a résumé while studying.

 For Natalee Johnson, field placement at Springdale Public School in Brampton, Ontario lead to her being hired after graduation as a registered Early Childhood Educators for a full-day kindergarten class.
 She is partnered with a teacher in a classroom of 20 kids, watching over the children’s social and emotional development.